 This form of security control is implemented by the Java Virtual Machine (JVM) and can be used with any Java program that executes under JVM control.
-See "Protecting Java applications in CICS by using the Java security policy mechanism" for guidance on using this type of security control.
+See Enabling a Java security manager for guidance on how to set up this type of security control.